Mentorship Program Helps Clinicians and Medical Students Find Community in Vermont

-The new mentorship program is partnering medical and nursing students of color with staff and faculty at University of Vermont Medical Center and UVM’s medical nursing schools to help them benefit from shared experience and strengthen their professional support network.
+The new mentorship program is partnering medical and nursing students of color with staff and faculty at University of Vermont Medical Center and UVM’s medical and nursing schools to help them benefit from shared experience and strengthen their professional support network.

 Medical and nursing school are daunting endeavors under the best of circumstances, but for those students who come from other countries, learned English as a second language or are people of color, the challenges can multiply – particularly when so few peers look like them or share similar cultural traditions.